tamberg/iotgauge/README.md

 (Note that LOCAL_NETWORK_* has to be adapted whenever the IoT Gauge is moved to another local network.)

 Then replace RELAY_DOMAIN with your relay domain from https://yaler.net/account (the string starting with gsiot-...)

+### Upload the IoT Gauge Web service source code

+Click the upload icon to store the code to the Adafruit Feather HUZZAH.

 ### Open the Arduino IDE serial monitor